Autodesk-Forge/forge-update-revitfamily-from-inventorpart/README.md

 ### Tips & Tricks

 This sample uses .NET Core and works fine on both Windows and MacOS, see [this tutorial for MacOS](https://github.com/augustogoncalves/dotnetcoreheroku). **Important**: For Visual Code (Windows or MacOS) open only the `/web/` folder.

+> What connection string should I use for my MongoDB cluster?

+If you are using MongoDB version earlier than 3.4 (default version as this sample), use the sharded schema: `mongodb://<username>:<password>@cluster0-shard-00-00-u9dtd.mongodb.net:27017,cluster0-shard-00-01-u9dtd.mongodb.net:27017,cluster0-shard-00-02-u9dtd.mongodb.net:27017/test?ssl=true&replicaSet=Cluster0-shard-0&authSource=admin&retryWrites=true`

+Otherwise go with the service schema which is much simpler: `mongodb+srv://<username>:<password>@cluster0-u9dtd.mongodb.net/test?retryWrites=true`

+See [here](https://docs.mongodb.com/manual/reference/connection-string/) for details on connection string schema.

+> I have set everything up right but am still unable to connect to MongoDB Atlas?

+Be sure to follow [this tutorial](https://docs.atlas.mongodb.com/security-whitelist/) to whitelist your server.
+Contact Forge Help if the problem persists.

 ### Troubleshooting